licky-licky/toji-no-miko-translations/docs/md/docs/1_-_On_the_Other_Side_of_the_Tournament.md

 ## [I'll call the police...]

 ## [Get out of here first, you idiot\!]
 **Kofuki:** Tch\!
-What's going on here\!?
+What's going on here\!\?
 Kamakura's right in the Origami family's lap...
 Hell, their house is right over there\!
 Those are some dumbass aradama\!
 **Sayaka:** ...You can badmouth them after.
 We have to stop them.
 **Kofuki:** You don't have to tell me\!
 So long as I get to kill some aradama, I'll be there\!
 **Friend B:** Let's go, Mihono\!
 We have to evacuate...